MicrosoftDocs/fabric-docs/docs/governance/use-microsoft-purview-hub.md

 :::image type="content" source="./media/use-microsoft-purview-hub/open-purview-hub.png" alt-text="Screenshot of the Microsoft Purview hub link in Fabric settings.":::

-When you select the Microsoft Purview hub option, the hub opens to the view that is appropriate for you, and insights are generated.
 If this is the first time insights are being generated, it might take some time for them to appear.

->[!NOTE]
-> If you're not a Fabric administrator and you don't own or haven't created any content, the hub won't contain any insights.
->
-> For some users, the hub won't open at all when they select the **Microsoft Purview hub** option.
-See [Considerations and limitations for more detail about this exceptions](#considerations-and-limitations).

 ## Get insights about the Microsoft Fabric data in your tenant